-Dr. Michael Dadson, PhD, talking about couples, and the best way to get to the bottom of almost any issue.
+Dr. Michael Dadson, PhD, talks about couples, and the best way to get to the bottom of almost any issue.

-My experience with couples is that, often, couples care deeply about one another.
-They want the relationship to work, but often there is a gap or failure in the communication process where there are things that aren’t spoken that need to be spoken.
+My experience with couples is that, often, couples care deeply about one another and they want the relationship to work, but often there is a gap or failure in the communication process where there are things that aren’t spoken that need to be spoken.

 One of the things I’ve found is that couples will often seek out my services because I have my specialization in working with men.
 I love to help women understand how men can process emotions differently from them because, in a lot of cultures, men are socially trained to emote differently.